 How the leadership of Congress and its institutions is selected.
 There is legally a new Congress every two years, because all of the U.S. House members and one-third of the Senators are elected in November of even numbered years.
 So in January, the party members of each chamber meet in what they call their party caucus (Democrats) or conference (Republicans).
 So there are four of these bodies, one for each of the two parties in each of the two chambers.
 Each of these four bodies ratifies (or changes slightly) the decisions regarding who will be the committee chairs and the members of the committees made by a small group of their members (a special committee, usually consisting of the most powerful and senior party members).
 Congress members make their requests of what committee they’d like to serve on to this special committee.
 The party caucus/conference also selects the party leaders of that chamber.
 These decisions are then voted on by the entire chamber (entire House or Senate), and a party-line vote means that the majority party wins all of the leadership positions (every committee chair, plus the House Speaker position and the Senate Majority Leader position).
 This obviously creates a very partisan and divisive situation in Congress.
 Mississippi is one of the few state legislatures that avoids such extreme partisanship, since the minority party does have a few committee chairmanships (which include Black Caucus members in the Republican-controlled state legislature).
 One positive outcome is that recently there was a battle between the Mississippi governor and the state legislature over who would control the spending of the Covid-19 federal money, and the legislature united despite party and everyone ended up agreeing on how the money would be spent (and it was legally appropriated by the legislature).

-The top leadership positions in the House are Speaker of the House, who is Republican Kevin McCarthy from California.
+The top leadership positions in the House are Speaker of the House, who is Republican Mike Johnson from Louisiana.
 The number two position is the Majority Leader.
 The third top position is the Majority Whip, who counts the votes (asks members how they plan to vote on bills important to the majority party, so he can decide when they will be voted on by the floor).
 The minority party in the House today is the Democratic Party, so their top position is called the Minority Leader, who today is Hakeem Jeffries, an African American from New York state.
 The current Minority Whip is a woman from Massachusetts.
-Democrats a few years ago created an Assistant Democratic Leader position, which is held by James Clyburn, an African American from South Carolina.
-Clyburn made the critical decision to endorse Joe Biden right before the critical South Carolina presidential primary, and Biden easily won that primary (reversing his early defeats in other states) and soon locked up the nomination.
+Democrats a few years ago created an Assistant Democratic Leader position, which is held by an African American man from Colorado.
+It was previously held by James Clyburn, an African American from South Carolina, who made the critical decision to endorse Joe Biden right before the critical South Carolina presidential primary (Biden easily won that primary, reversing his early defeats in other states and soon locked up the nomination).
 On the Senate side, there are two ceremonial positions- the Vice President under the constitution is President of the Senate, but she (Kamala Harris, former Senator from California) votes only if there is a tie, which seldom happens, so she seldom shows up; the President Pro Tempore of the Senate is the senator of the majority party with the longest service; this position under federal law becomes President right after the House Speaker, but again it doesn’t do much and that senator is more important as a Chair of an important committee; the current President Pro Tempore is a woman from Washington.
 The top Senate leadership position is the Senate Majority Leader, who is Democrat Charles (Chuck) Schumer of New York; the next position is the Majority Whip.
 The minority party Republicans have the Republican Minority Leader, who is Mitch McConnell of Kentucky; below him is the Republican Minority Whip.
 The voting records of these leaders are pretty ideologically consistent, pretty liberal for Democrats and pretty conservative for Republicans.

 Now we come to an important issue that you should know well for the next test.